ziutek/simple_go_wiki/README.md

 I think that there is nothing to comment here.

+We need a style sheet to set the appearance of our website.
+You can find it in *static/style.css* file.

 ## Communication with MySQL server

 For communication with the MySQL server we use *MyMySQL* package.
 Lets install